axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 Navigate to the **Topics** section of the **Simple Notification Service** page once again.
 On the same **Topic Details** page that you used to create the AWS email subscription, click **Create Subscription** to add a second subscription to the topic.

-In a new window, use the [**Webhook User Wizard**](https://github.com/axibase/atsd/blob/master/api/data/messages/webhook.md#webhook-user-wizard) to create a Webhook User with your AWS account.
+In a new window, use the [**Webhook User Wizard**](https://github.com/axibase/atsd/blob/master/api/data/messages/webhook.md#webhook-user-wizard) to create a Webhook User in order to receive notification requests from AWS.

-A Webhook User template is shown here:
+A Webhook User sample is shown here:

 ```
 https://aws-cw:aws-cw@atsd.hostname:443/api/v1/messages/webhook/aws-cw?type=webhook&entity=aws-cw&command.date=Timestamp&json.parse=Message&exclude=Signature;SignatureVersion;SigningCertURL;SignatureVersion;UnsubscribeURL;MessageId;Message.detail.instance-id;Message.time;Message.id;Message.version
 ```

-Return to the **Create Subscription** form, and paste Webhook User information in the **Endpoint** field.
-If you used the above Webhook User template be sure to replace the `aws-cw` and `atsd.hostname` placeholders with legitimate information.
+Return to the **Create Subscription** form, and paste the Webhook URL in the **Endpoint** field.
+If you used the above Webhook User template be sure to replace the `aws-cw` and `atsd.hostname` placeholders with local connection properties.
 Be sure that the **Protocol** drop-down menu is showing **HTTPS**.

+Configure ATSD to accept HTTPS requests from AWS infrastructure servers with a [CA-signed SSL certificate](https://github.com/axibase/atsd/blob/master/administration/ssl-ca-signed.md).
+Alternatively, use the HTTP protocol when configuring the SNS subscription URL below.

 ![](images/sns-4.png)